konstantinjdobler/gan-n1/README.md

 * *number-of-images*: The number of images that should be generated.
 All the images are saved as one image collage
 * *image-resolution*: The resolution of the generated images (must be equal to the resolution, the generator was trained on)

-You can either use one of the prefilled attribute files in src/attribute_files or customize your own attribute_file.
+You can either use one of the prefilled attribute files in src/attribute_files or create a custom attribute file.

 ## PGAN